 To further explore whether private investments might be right for your business, please contact John Geis.

-John Geis serves as Principal of Cresset Partners, where he leads the firm’s private investment activities in healthcare.
+John Geis serves as Managing Director of Cresset Partners, where he leads the firm’s private investment activities in healthcare and other industries.

 (1) Source: McKinsey & Company, 2017: Pitchbook Data; Pregin: S&P Capital IQ

 (2) Source: MedPac: Report to the Congress: Medicare and the Health Care Delivery System, June 2017